 As a developer gains understanding of blockchain technology, and as your audience grows, you will likely seek to make atomic swaps available to your users.
-The AtomicDEX software is our signature method for conducting atomic swaps.
+The Komodo DeFi Framework is our signature method for conducting atomic swaps.

 This section helps the reader to understand why atomic swaps are a key to the future of cryptocurrency trading and how they work.

 The Miscellaneous section explains a few leftover concepts that we recommend the reader understand.
 For example, a developer will no doubt encounter a "Utxo," or the developer may be curious about privacy on a Komodo Smart Chain, and this section provides preparation.

 # Step 4: Complete the Beginner Series in the Antara Tutorials Section